kazupon/vue-validator/README.md

 </form>
 ```

+## invalid
+The `invalid` (reverse of `valid`) keep the validation result of validator.

+- type: Boolean
+    - true: failed
+    - false: success

+The `invalid` keep two types validation result.

+### validation of all models
+the `invalid` keep the validation result of all validator (See the example of `valid`).

+### validation per model
-In the above example, the `valid` keep the validation result of each validator.
+the `invalid` keep the validation result of each validator (See the example of `valid`).

 ## dirty
 The `dirty` keep whether there was a change since initial value of `v-model`.

+- type: Boolean
+    - true: changed from the initial data
+    - false: not changed from the initial data

 For example, you can use `dirty` as follows